Dreyk007/GetGettyFlaskApp/README.md

 # GetGettyFlaskApp
-A small application for downloading high quality images *without watermark* from some popular photo hosting.
+A small application for downloading images in high quality *without watermark* from some popular photo hosting.

 Be aware: images may be copyrighted.
 In this case, you cannot use them without permission from the owner.